wolffles/game-iverse/README.md

 `npm install game-iverse`

 ## USAGE
 Currently you can't natively require NPM packages in the browser to make a client side game.
-There are however a couple hacks you can use to make a javascript game. new methods will be added as time goes on.
+There are however a couple hacks you can use to make a javascript game.
+New methods will be added as time goes on.

 ### Using the browser's native module support